NodeDiver/alby-lsp-priceboard/PROJECT_SUMMARY.md

 Last reviewed: 2025-09 (revised) • Repository snapshot analyzed locally

 ## What This Project Is
-A real-time Lightning Service Provider (LSP) price comparison tool that fetches per-LSP channel-open pricing via LSPS1-compatible endpoints, stores snapshots in Vercel KV (Upstash Redis-compatible), and exposes:
+A real-time lightning Service Provider (LSP) price comparison tool that fetches per-LSP channel-open pricing via LSPS1-compatible endpoints, stores snapshots in Vercel KV (Upstash Redis-compatible), and exposes:
 - A public read-only API (`/api/prices`) for cached snapshots.
 - A UI-focused API (`/api/prices-ui`) with smart caching and optional background refresh/fetch-bypass.
 - A web UI (Next.js) to compare fees across supported LSPs and channel sizes.